-A Team Approach in Your Domestic Violence Case
+A Strategic and Unrelenting Approach in Your Domestic Violence Case

-The Houston-based attorneys at Shellist McAlister, LLP, are two former prosecutors who act as a legal team when defending people charged with domestic violence.
-Don't try to resolve these matters without the help of our experienced criminal defense attorneys.
-The components of family assault are frequently misunderstood and there are often defensive issues that can help the accused if properly investigated.
+The Houston-based attorneys at Shellist Peebles McAlister LLP are three former prosecutors who act as a legal team when defending people charged with domestic violence.
+Do not try to resolve these matters without the help of experienced criminal defense attorneys.
+The strategies used to defend against a charge of family assault are complicated and frequently misunderstood.
+Attempting to defend yourself against one of these charges often results in the prosecutors gaining more evidence to use against you.
+A criminal defense lawyer experienced in investigating and defending these cases will spot issues that can make the difference between winning and losing.

-The attorneys at Shellist McAlister, LLP, work together to create powerful defense strategies in cases involving the allegations that someone:
+The attorneys at Shellist Peebles McAlister LLP work together to create powerful defense strategies in cases involving allegations that someone: